 A word of advice on this… During my first trip outside the US, I decided to add an entire month of international data.
 Unfortunately, Verizon failed to remove the expanded coverage after the first month and they continued to charge us for two more months.
 Because of this, I always advise people to double check their plan after they return home and make sure they didn’t pay for anything they didn’t use.

 How to survive a long-haul flight

 Long legged flights are just how they sound… long.
 Anything you can do to keep yourself hydrated and comfortable will make a last impression on your overall travel experience.
 Over the years, I’ve developed a “travel bag” of all my own little necessities for flying.
 Of course you can survive a long-haul flight without these items, but they definitely make for an overall more comfortable experience.

-To me, this is the most important thing you can bring with you when traveling or eloping abroad.
-Not only does it become helpful once you actually arrive for your destination elopement, but dehydration is one of the leading causes of illness when flying.
+To me, this is the most important thing you can bring with you when traveling abroad.
+Not only does it become helpful once you actually arrive at your destination, but dehydration is one of the leading causes of illness when flying.
 Dehydration of the mucous membranes (yuck, I know, but it had to be said) increases your chances of contracting illness.
 Ever hear of people catching a cold or respiratory infection every time they travel abroad?
 Yeah, it happens a lot.
 I just can’t say enough things about staying hydrated when flying, but I won’t bog you down… here’s a great read from Lonely Planet that will help explain even more.

 No, this is not me being high maintenance.
 Because cabin air only has about 20-30% of the normal humidity levels we’re used to, the dry air will steal any moisture from your hands and face, which can leave you uncomfortable for days.
 By protecting your skin with a good moisturizer, you can easily prevent all of this discomfort while traveling abroad.